 These quesadillas are packed with veggies and some beans for protein.
 I make them with whole-grain tortillas for some nutritional bonus points and add enough cheese to make sure they’re both enticing and delicious.
 That’s why I generally make a quesadilla instead of ordering pizza—they’re quicker and hit the spot.

-How to make an epic quesadilla:
+How to make the best quesadilla:

 Use one tortilla per quesadilla.
 Then fold it over on itself to create a half-moon shape.
 You can make two quesadillas at once this way, nestled in the pan with their folded sides next to each other.
 Giant, round quesadillas made with two tortillas are too tricky to flip and slice.